 Your Summer Home

 Summer camp is a place to grow, learn, and discover.
-Being a Camp Modin staff member is a tradition of caring, educating, guiding, and nurturing children that dates back 100 years.
+Being a Camp Modin staff member is a tradition of caring, educating, guiding, and nurturing children that dates back over a century.

 Your summer home – your family

 Modin is truly a magnificent place to spend the summer.
 You will live in the pristine wilderness of Maine’s Belgrade Lakes region.
 You will have the opportunity to try all sorts of exciting and adventurous things.
 More importantly, you will meet people from around the world.
 You will make some of the best friends of your life — people you will think of as “family.”